The Fruit Industry in Saskatchewan

 Apples are grown in many orchards across the province.
 Innovative new products like apple ciders, and apple cider vinegars have been developed.
 Some locally grown apples have begun to be successfully offered through urban retail grocery outlets.
 Growers often graft the desired types of apples (scion wood) onto dwarfing rootstock so that more trees can be planted per acre, and yields can be maximized.
 Most commercial growers become Co-operators with the University of Saskatchewan’s Fruit Program in order to obtain access to the best apples.

 Strawberry and Raspberry growers are expanding production.
-Raspberry fruit prices have been attractive over the past few years, and new varieties have allowed for increased yield and extension of the season that growers can supply the market.
+Raspberry fruit prices have been attractive over the past few years, and better adapted varieties have allowed for increased yield and extension of the season that growers can supply the market.
 Strawberry fruit production is becoming more efficient and professional with some operations selling into retail grocers, and others growing crops under high tunnels to increase production and extend the season.

 The majority of strawberry acres are June-bearing types like “Kent” (the most popular variety), but an ever increasing number of growers are also producing everbearing varieties like “Seascape” grown in plastic mulch.